adamsilver/fdpb/06-an-inbox.md

 It is, however, possible to highlight the entire row with CSS and Javascript.
 As designers, we're tempted to do more than the minimum.
 We think that more is better.
 We think that more is a symbol of hard work.
 It's actually a lot harder to *resist* doing more, than simply *doing* more.
 Constantly striving for less in a world that rewards you for doing more is very hard work indeed.

-Mailchimp, known for their usability prowess, set an example here and do the minimum.
+Mailchimp, known for their usability prowess, set an example here by doing the minimum.
 One can assume that's enough.
-However, if thorough and diverse user research shows that a highlight is really needed then go ahead, but aim to do the minimum which just happens to conform to principle 7, *add value*.
+My own user research aligns with this too.
+However, if your own research shows that highlighting the entire row is essential then do so.

 ## An action menu